 Nourish Your Body

 It is common to interpret the negative emotions brought on by nicotine withdrawal as hunger, which may lead you to gain weight.
 Some people end up trading nicotine for sugar.
 However, proper nutritional support can help you avoid that trap and may make quitting easier.
 Take care of your body by eating plenty of colorful fruits and vegetables.
 Make sure you get enough

 vitamins and minerals, particularly vitamin C and the B vitamins.
 You need proper levels of antioxidants and probiotics as well.
 Supplements may help, especially if they are part of a coordinated program.
-Check out le-vel thrive reviews to see if the nutritional regimen may work for you.

 Identify Your Triggers